 - temporarily hide directory

 Typically I recommend the first option.
 But, there are cases where you need to choose another option.
-How long it takes for Google to remove the web page from their index really depends on a few factors, but it should generally be removed in a few days.
-To be sure, to remove a web page from Google, I’d give it up to a week to be completely removed.
+How long it takes for them to remove the web page from their index really depends on a few factors, but it should generally be removed in a few days.
+To be sure, to remove a web page from the search engine, I’d give it up to a week to be completely removed.
+Keep in mind that you will need to resubmit this request once every 90 days, as this request is only valid for 90 days.

 Ultimately, though, you need to remove the page from your website by deleting it.
 Requesting the URL should generally return a “404 Error”.
 Another option is to return a “410 Gone” error.
-To remove a web page from Google, the web page must not exist.
-Tell Google that it’s permanently gone with a 410.
+To remove a web page, the web page must not exist.
+Tell the search engine that it’s permanently gone with a 410 server header error.

 Other Ways to Remove Pages